 A U.S. defense official confirmed that the incident had taken place in international waters on Dec.
 5.

 "It is not uncommon for navies to operate in close proximity, which is why it is paramount that all navies follow international standards for maritime rules of the road in order to maintain the highest levels of safety and professionalism," said the official, who was not authorized to speak by name.
 "Eventually, effective bridge-to-bridge communication occurred between the U.S. and Chinese crews, and both vessels maneuvered to ensure safe passage."

 A State Department spokesman, who was also not authorized to speak by name, said the United States had raised the issue with China at a high level.

 This is not the first time that U.S. and Chinese naval ships have come close to an accident in the area.
-In 2009, five Chinese military vessels surrounded and harassed the USNS Impeccable in international waters in the South China Sea and forced it to carry out an emergency stop, according to the Pentagon.
-That incident drew a protest from the White House.

 The latest incident came amid growing friction between the U.S. and Chinese militaries.

 Last month, China unilaterally established an "air defense identification zone" in the East China Sea, encompassing a chain of small, rocky islands.
 China claims sovereignty over the islands, but they are administered by Japan.

 China warned that noncommercial aircraft entering the zone without notice could face "defensive emergency measures," but the United States immediately called China’s bluff by flying B-52 bombers through the zone.
 A few days later, China scrambled fighter jets to track U.S. and Japanese military aircraft flying through the zone.

 The establishment of the air defense zone was seen as part of China’s increasingly assertive and nationalistic stance over maritime territories whose sovereignty is a matter of dispute between China and some of its neighbors.